midwayjs/midway/CONTRIBUTING.md

 ### Useful Tags

 - `support`: the issue asks helps from developers of our group.
-If you need helps to locate and handle problems or have any idea to improve Egg, mark it as `support`.
+If you need helps to locate and handle problems or have any idea to improve MidwayJs, mark it as `support`.
 - `bug`: if you find a problem which possiblly could be a bug, please tag it as `bug`.
 Then our group members will review that issue.
 If it is confirmed as a bug by our group member, this issue will be tagged as `confirmed`.
   - A confirmed bug will be resolved prior.
   - If the bug has negative impact on running online application, it will be tagged as `critical`, which refers to top priority, and will be fixed ASAP!